akamai/papi-vscode-extension/README.md

 1. Install the Property Manager extension by clicking the install link in the marketplace, or install it from the **Extensions** tab in Visual Studio Code.
 2. In **Command Palette**, enter `Edit Rules`
 3. When you run the extension for the first time, you need to set up your credentials:
-   a.
-Upload the `.edgerc` file.
+   1. Upload the `.edgerc` file.
 For MacOS, press **Command+Shift+Dot** to show the hidden files.
-   b.
-From the menu, select your EdgeGrid credentials that provide access to the properties you want to edit.
+   1. From the menu, select your EdgeGrid credentials that provide access to the properties you want to edit.
-   c. **Optional:** If you created an API client that can manage multiple accounts, enter the **Account Switch Key**.
+   1. **Optional:** If you created an API client that can manage multiple accounts, enter the **Account Switch Key**.
-   d.
-Click **Submit**.
+   1. Click **Submit**.

 To start editing a JSON configuration file, you can either:
 - **Download a rules file** from the platform.
 Enter an existing property name and look it up with a search button.
 Once confirmed, select a version and click **Download**.